 After that, should you be stopped, for whatever reason, and if the vehicle has not yet been officially registered, then you may be found to be driving an illegal vehicle.
 This is not a position that you want to find yourself in as the Spanish police can be quite unaccommodating.

-At the end of the day, any one of the above-mentioned criteria is required to be able to (a) prove your identity, and (b) provide traceability about ownership of the said vehicle.
+At the end of the day, any one of the above-mentioned criteria is required to (a) prove your identity, and (b) provide traceability about ownership of the vehicle.
 Spain is no different to many other countries around the world in as much as they have their own problems with crime and car crime in particular.
 Should you be found at any time to be in "illegal" possession of a vehicle, you may be deemed to be complicit in receivership of the said vehicle.

 So, it is important to ensure that you follow the correct procedure when buying a car, and to help you, we have put together a few simple pointers to help you on your way.